fahimalizain/bank-pdf-statements/README.md

 # Bank PDF Statement Parser API

+> [!WARNING]
+> PDF Parsing is best done with Computer Vision / Machine Learning powered approaches (eg. [camelot](https://github.com/atlanhq/camelot))
+> This project is meant to be a simple string parsing with the help of PDF2JSON library.

 This API allows users to upload bank PDF statements and converts them into CSV/JSON format.
 The requests are handled asynchronously using a queuing system to ensure scalability and reliability even under heavy load.

 ## Features